 Imported biological materials are considered a potential biosecurity (quarantine) risk, particularly if they are used in research involving live animals or whole plants.
 They should therefore be considered potentially hazardous and handled and disposed of accordingly.

-The Department of Agriculture and Water Resources assesses the pest and disease risk of these imported materials to human, animal and plant health and the environment prior to importation.
-Individual items are usually assessed as unrestricted, restricted and prohibited, with various conditions attached.
+The Department of Agriculture, Water and the Environment assesses the pest and disease risk of these imported materials to human, animal and plant health and the environment prior to importation.
+Individual items are usually assessed as unrestricted (not requiring a permit), restricted and prohibited, with various conditions (controls) associated with import.

 Researchers who wish to import or use restricted materials must obtain an import permit and may need to handle the imported biological materials or animals under an Approved Arrangement (AA) site (formerly known as a QAP).

 Further information from the Australian Department of Agriculture and Water Resources:

 Australia has put in place a legislative framework that enables the Government to manage the Nation's exports of controlled goods, services and technology while protecting the country’s national interests and international obligations and commitments.
 Some of the regulations that make up this framework that can have implications on biological research include:

 - Defence Trade Control Act 2012

 - Weapons of Mass Destruction (Prevention of Proliferation) Act 1995